surifirstpin/biplus_documentation/docs/DataRun.md

 Data section under visualization is enabled based on the data retrieved for fields.
 Below are the parameters applicable on the data retrieved.

-- **Row Grouping** enables grouping for column fields and it is applied for first column field only.
+- **Row Grouping** enables grouping for column fields based on the field selection.

 - **Explore Enabled** to explore data which are grouped.